accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

     - explicitly confirm the sending of this data using a dedicated mechanism (e.g. by ticking a confirmation box).
 4. For each mechanism (e.g. a button) used to modify or delete data entered, check that the user can
     - cancel the changes made;
-    - recover deleted data; or
+    - recover deleted data;
     - or explicitly confirm the modification or deletion of this data using a dedicated mechanism (e.g. a checkbox).
-4. If this is the case, the criterion is validated.
+5. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}